elandahl/multiSPI/hardware/thru-hole/README.md

 ## Notes
 Pin 13 on the 74595 is labeled as "G" on the schematic but appears instead as "~OE" on most datasheets, for "complimentary output enable".
 It should be connected to GND for this application.

+There is a missing GND on one of the terminal headers.